KatharinaBuelow/cmip5_cmip6_euro-cordex-plotting-routines/README.md

 # Data processing of CMIP5 CMIP6 and EURO-CORDEX
-### It is still work in progress more will come soon

 This is a collection of programs used to compare CMIP5, CMIP6 and EURO-CORDEX data.